 With its scrubby sun-baked chaparral, stately groves of pine, fir, and sequoia, and expanses of alpine woodlands and meadows, Yosemite National Park preserves a Sierra Nevada landscape as it prevailed before Euro-American settlement.

 As you approach the park, compare the surrounding lands.
 Outside Yosemite logging has significantly altered the land.
 Inside, the park contains some 225,510 acres (91,260 ha) of old-growth forest.
 The park’s protected habitats support more than 250 species of vertebrates, including fish, amphibians, reptiles, birds, and mammals.

 The majestic sights of Yosemite National Park delight and inspire visitors of all generations.

-In addition to its breathtaking scenery, Yosemite’s wildlife is both diverse and fascinating.
-Some formerly endangered species like the peregrine falcon, golden eagle and bighorn sheep can now be found in Yosemite.
-With a keen eye, you may be lucky enough to spot some of these beautiful animals during your visit.
+In addition to its breathtaking scenery, Yosemite is home to diverse and fascinating wildlife.
+Some species recently on the endangered list now make a home in Yosemite.
+They include the peregrine falcon, golden eagle, and bighorn sheep.
+With a keen eye, you may spot some of these animals during your visit.

-Yosemite’s diverse landscape shelters 37 species of native trees and hundreds of species of native wildflowers, many of which can be found only in the park.
+Yosemite’s diverse landscape harbors 37 species of native trees and hundreds of species of native wildflowers, many of which can be found only in the park.